alexirpan/alexirpan.github.io/_posts/2019-01-28-alphastar.markdown

 I told them that given that DeepMind was working on StarCraft II, if they beat a pro player within a year, I'd have to seriously revise my assumptions on the pace of ML progress.
-I thought it would take more like five years, maybe ten.
+I thought it would take five to ten years.

 The first win in the AlphaGo vs Lee Sedol match was on March 9, 2016, and the MaNa match was announced January 24, 2019.
 It took DeepMind just shy of three years to do it.

-I'll have to think about what that means for my calibraiton.
-The tricky part here is that I last took a AI predictions questionnaire two years ago, and it only asked about moonshot AI projects.
+I'll have to think about what that means for my calibration.
+It's tricky, because the last AI predictions questionnaire I took only asked about moonshot AI projects.
 Accordingly, almost all of my guesses were at least 10 years in the future.
-Therefore, even if my guesses were right, I won't be able to observe there were right for at least another 8 years.
+Therefore, even if many guesses were right, I won't be able to observe they were right until 10 years have passed.
 It's all a waiting game.

 This is probably why people don't like debating with futurists who only make